nhayase/XROSS/README.md

 # XROSS
 XROSS is the Python-based simulator for X-ray optics.
 It is completely free and open source software.

-## Honor code
-・Prohibited for use in criminal or immoral activities.

-・Please cite as follow when you use.
+Please cite as follow when you use.
     "Naoki Hayase, "XROSS - X-Ray Optics Simulation Software," arXiv (2024)"

 ## Installation